nketu06/flask_image_processing/LLD_Docs.md

   - **Task Flow**:
     1. Read image URLs from the CSV.
     2. Compress each image.
-    3. Store results and update statuses in MongoDB.
+    3. Store results and update status in MongoDB.
     4. Notify via webhook upon completion.

 ### 3.4 Webhook